smarter-sh/smarter/README.md

 ![Release Status](https://github.com/smarter-sh/smarter/actions/workflows/deploy.yml/badge.svg?branch=main)
 [![hack.d Lawrence McDaniel](https://img.shields.io/badge/hack.d-Lawrence%20McDaniel-orange.svg)](https://lawrencemcdaniel.com)

-**Smarter is a platform for managing and orchestrating AI resources.
-This repo contains source code for the REST Api and the web based Prompt Engineer Workbench.**
+Smarter is a no-code platform for managing and orchestrating AI resources.
+This repo contains source code for the REST Api and the web based Prompt Engineer Workbench.
+Smarter is used as an instructional tool at University of British Columbia for teaching cloud computing and prompt engineering techniques including advanced use of tool calling involving secure integrations to remote data sources like Sql databases and remote Apis.

+## At a Glance

 - [1-click deployment](https://github.com/smarter-sh/smarter-deploy)
 - declarative manifest based resource management